ilpropheta/hello-grpc/README.md

 ### Project settings

+First of all, since I have [integrated](https://vcpkg.readthedocs.io/en/latest/examples/installing-and-using-packages/#vsmsbuild-project-user-wide-integration) vcpkg, all the include files and libraries are automatically available in my demo projects.
+Thus, if you are not relying on this feature, you have to explicitly link the libraries and also add additional references to their include files.

 A few notes on the projects.

 0. Clearly, enable vcpkg on all the projects:
     - Open any project properties